jason-wjs/sim2real_EGalahad/docs/getting-started/overview.md

 ## Runtime Architecture

 The policy runtime is decoupled from the execution backend.
 In sim2sim, the backend is MuJoCo.
-In sim2real, the same policy talks to the robot through the real bridge.
+In sim2real, choose one of the [Robot I/O](/reference/robot-io) modes for hardware.

 ### Sim2Sim